Keeping Up With Joneses Calculator

 Lifetime cost and opportunity cost of status-driven spending

-Calculate lifetime cost of status-driven spending plus opportunity cost of investing the same amount.
-Enter time horizon and see the result instantly.
+Calculate lifetime cost of status-driven spending plus the opportunity cost of investing the same amount across a chosen horizon.

 What this tool does